Veranda House in Boucherville, Quebec

-New Montreal architecture projects with Canadian building news and architectural images, plus architects background.
-Find real estate updates from across this city in Eastern Canada, featuring the most interesting contemporary properties.
+New Montreal buildings designs – Canadian architecture news and architectural images, plus Quebec architects offices.
+Find modern real estate updates in this city in Eastern Canada: interesting contemporary properties.

 Closse House a suburban home on Montreal’s south shore was built by the father of our client in the 1960’s.
 After over 50 years without having much work done, it was in need of some rejuvenation.